-You’ll want to dilute the chlorhexidine to a light sky blue color, so make sure you have a small dish for this purpose in your first aid kit.
+You’ll want to dilute the chlorhexidine or Betadine 50:50 with warm water.
+So make sure you have a small dish for this purpose in your first aid kit.
 A small stainless steel pet food bowl works well for this and is easy to clean.

 Blu-Kote: A blue ointment that is useful to cover/hide wounds.
 Use carefully, it will stain your skin and clothing!!

 If you have a sick chicken that won’t eat, you’ll need to force feed her so she doesn’t starve.
-Mash up some feed and water and use a large syringe with a catheter tip to drip food into her mouth.
+Mash up some crumbled feed with warm water and use a large syringe with a catheter tip to drip food into her mouth.

 If your chicken will not eat, try to feed her approximately 15ml per pound several times a day.

 Poultry probiotics are great for making sure your chicken doesn’t lose any natural flora while she’s ill and can help treat sour crop (an overgrowth of yeast in the crop).
-Add some to their water on a regular basis and especially when they’re ill.
+Add some to the flock’s water on a regular basis and especially when they’re ill.

 A vitamin and electrolyte supplement is helpful during times of stress including excessive heat, molting, and illness.

-Poultry dust containing permethrin, an insecticide that is not approved for organic farms.
+Poultry dust containing permethrin is an insecticide that can treat numerous dermal parasites, but be aware this product is not approved for organic farms.

 Consult a veterinarian to diagnose and treat severe intestinal parasite infections.

 The information within this post is for informational purposes only.
-Always consult a veterinarian before treating or administering medications to your pets.
+I am a vet, but I am not your vet.
+Always consult your veterinarian before treating or administering medications to your pets.